x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

     }

-The packaging field tells us that, out of the 6 dimensions, 4 have the same value for the 2 series and are therefore attached to the data set level:
+The packaging field tells us that, out of the 6 dimensions, 4 have the same value for the 2 series and are therefore attached to the data set level.

-    "packaging": {
-        "dataSetDimensions": ["FREQ", "CURRENCY_DENOM", "EXR_TYPE", "EXR_SUFFIX"],
-        "seriesDimensions": ["CURRENCY"],
-        "observationDimensions": ["TIME_PERIOD"],
-        "dataSetAttributes": [],
-        "seriesAttributes": ["TITLE"],
-        "observationAttributes": ["OBS_STATUS"]
-    }

 We see that, for the first series, we get the value 0:

     "dimensions": [0]

-From the packaging information, we know that the identifier of the dimension for this series is CURRENCY.
+From the packaging information, we know that CURRENCY is the series dimension.

-    "seriesDimensions": ["CURRENCY"]
+    "seriesDimensions": [

-We can now find the CURRENCY component in the collection of components available below the structure field:

         {
             "id": "CURRENCY",
             "name": "Currency",
+            "keyPosition": 2,
             "values": [
                 {
                     "id": "NZD",
                     "name": "New Zealand dollar"
-            },
-            {
+                }, {
                     "id": "RUB",
                     "name": "Russian rouble"
                 }
             ]
         }
+    ]

 The value 0 identified previously is the index of the item in the collection of values for this component.
 In this case, the dimension value is therefore "New Zealand dollar".